ddkatona/relics/README.md

 ![Legend](example_keyword.png)

 #### Abilities
-Abilities are unique to each Piece
+Abilities are unique to each Piece.
+They can be viewd in the Ability View window by tapping/clicking on the unit in game.
+It looks like this:

 ![Legend](ability_view.png)